uvv-01/openvino_oss_navigator/README.md

 # OpenVINO OSS Navigator

-A tool that fetches GitHub repository data and provides insights like languages, activity, and performance benchmarking ideas for OpenVINO repositories.
+A tool that fetches openvino models and tell you which hardware is best and also the benchmark report

 ## Features
 - GitHub repo data fetching